syncfusion-content/blazor-docs/blazor/diagram-component/commands.md

 ### Modify the existing command

-When any one of the default commands is not desired, they can be disabled.
+When any one of the default commands is not desired, it can be disabled.
 To change the functionality of a specific command, the command can be completely modified.

 The following code example shows how to disable a command and how to modify the built-in commands.